 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is sure that this back-to-school vocabulary will get you ready for the next school year – whether you are sending your kids or going yourself!
-Have fun!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and is sure this back-to-school vocabulary will get you ready for the new school year!